Nathan-Bransby-NMT/python-tutorials/beginner/introducing-f-strings.md

   # 'Hello, Jane.
 You are 28 years old.'
   ```

-  Here, `%s` and `%d` act as placeholders for a string and integer.
+  Here, `%s` and `%d` act as placeholders for a string and an integer.
-  While this method works, the syntax can be confusing, and requires you to know what the data type returned will be.
+  While this method works, the syntax can be confusing, and requires you to know the exact data type of the variable.

 - ### The `str.format()` Method
   Another approach is the built-in `.format()` method in Python strings.